ng-Classic/ng-classic/aio/content/guide/language-service.md

 </code-example>

-For more information, see the [Angular compiler options](guide/angular-compiler-options) guide.
+For more information, see the [Angular Classiccompiler options](guide/angular-compiler-options) guide.

 ## Features

-Your editor autodetects that you are opening an Angular file.
+Your editor autodetects that you are opening an Angular Classicfile.
-It then uses the Angular Language Service to read your `tsconfig.json` file, find all the templates you have in your application, and then provide language services for any templates that you open.
+It then uses the Angular ClassicLanguage Service to read your `tsconfig.json` file, find all the templates you have in your application, and then provide language services for any templates that you open.

 Language services include: